-If you’re like me, you probably passed this spot and wondered, “Who is in charge of this space?”
+If you’re like me, you passed this spot and wondered, “Who is in charge of this space?”

 Until spring 2005, it sat, unused by anything much beyond but abandoned shopping carts.
 In 2005, a group of neighbors who met at a neighborhood association meeting decided to transform it into something new.

 Rather than be discouraged, some in the group thought that making that site more pedestrian-friendly would bring car traffic speeds down.
-If people driving cars expect a pedestrian-scale environment where people walking or biking will be present, they will usually go slower.
+If people driving cars expect a pedestrian-scale environment where people walking or biking will be present, they usually go slower.

 You are invited to join in.
 We’re working with a landscape planner this year to make the landscape more resilient and beautiful.
 Work parties on the site are also planned for every last Saturday of the month starting in April, through at least September.
 Help plant, maintain, or give guidance to the future of this site!